pprachas/ABC_dataset/README.md

 ![dataset_fig](https://user-images.githubusercontent.com/89213088/150606555-056172a1-1d02-45f6-9191-ae99596bb81c.png)

 ## Domain
 The Domain folder contains code to generate the domain geometry for ABC dataset.
-More deatils of the code are contained in the folder.
+More details of the code are contained in the folder.

 ## FEA
 The Domain folder contains code to labels for ABC dataset.
 More deatils of the code are contained in the folder.